|

 I worked with a multimedia company

-that produces CD-ROM generic language training programs and computer literacy
+that produces CD-ROM language training programs and computer literacy courses.

-courses.
-Most of their business was in Russia but in the last several years
+Most of their business was in Russia but in the last several years they not

-they not only had their programs pirated but the Russian market is in dire
+only had their programs pirated but the Russian market is in dire straights.
+So

-U.S., to forego distributors, to produce some language training programs
+I advised them to produce some language training programs specifically geared

-specifically geared to the U.S. market and sell direct through the Internet .
-I
+to the U.S. market and market directly through the Internet .
+I helped them to

-helped them to produce an e-commerce web site to do the job.
-I also helped them
+produce an e-commerce web site to do the job.
+I also helped them prepare a

-prepare a business plan to garner a loan from an international organization and
+business plan and proposal to garner a grant from an EU organization and also a

-also a proposal to the Soros Foundation to do some computer training programs
+proposal to the Soros Foundation to do some computer training programs for use

 I took a Friday afternoon off and was taken on